 Set-up is very simple.
 Your VoIP Service Provider will provide you with a phone adapter (if using your existing phone).
 You simply plug this adapter into your internet connection and your phone into the adapter.

 There are four possibilities for adding multiple phones onto your VoIP phone service.
+Click here to read about the four options.

 Author: Andy Forgrieve